Howard Brown (Halifax Bank)

 Howard Brown (born c.
-1966) is a former customer services representative and sales ambassador for HBOS plc, which owned both Bank of Scotland and Halifax Bank (previously the Halifax Building Society) in the United Kingdom.
+1966) is a British former customer services representative and sales ambassador for HBOS plc, which owned both Bank of Scotland and Halifax Bank (previously the Halifax Building Society).
 He is best known for his appearances in Halifax/HBOS television advertisements, often singing and dancing.

 Biography

 He was born in Sheldon, Birmingham, and is of Barbadian descent.

 Halifax

 Between 1994 and 2011, Brown worked for HBOS Group.
 Brown became the star of the HBOS Marketing Campaign in 2000, which resulted in him singing in most of his adverts.

 In June 2022, Halifax Bank announced on Twitter that they would begin adding pronouns to name tags.
-This received some criticism on social media, and in response Halifax doubled-down on their stance.
+This received some criticism on social media, and in response Halifax doubled down on their stance.
 Brown condemned this decision, saying, "I think it's disgraceful.
 It's a service industry – you should leave politics to the politicians.
 They've got this one wrong."